Selected Handgun Detail

 About the Gun

 Archon’s Type B pistol is the successor to the Strike One introduced in 2012 by the Russian-Italian joint venture Arsenal Firearms.
 It is a striker-fired, polymer-gripped gun featuring a novel non-tilting-barrel action, in our opinion somewhat similar to the Beretta 92 where the barrel itself moves horizontally during recoil while a breech locking block moves up and down engaging and disengaging the slide.
 The gun is manufactured at RUAG Ammotec's plants in Germany and Hungary.
-Features include unique grip stippling, integrated flared magwell, a flat-faced aluminum trigger and a low-bore axis.
+Features a polymer grip module with an internal steel monocoque chassis for rigidity.
+Other features include unique grip stippling, integrated flared magwell, a flat-faced aluminum trigger and a low-bore axis.

 Production

-This firearm was produced between 2018 and 2022, with manufacturing primarily occurring in European facilities.
-Production ceased due to updated design preferences, though limited runs were occasionally made for specific markets during that period.
+This firearm was produced between 2018 and 2023, with manufacturing primarily occurring in European facilities.

 Market value